 Lorene McCormick Burkhart

-The Center for Families was founded in 1994 with a generous gift from Lorene McCormick Burkhart, alumna of the School of Consumer and Family Sciences at Purdue.
+The Center for Families was founded in 1994 with a generous gift from Lorene McCormick Burkhart, 1956 alumna of the School of Consumer and Family Sciences at Purdue University.

-Dr. Lorene Burkhart is the Center for Families’ founding donor and a 1956 Purdue University alumna.
-She began her career as a home economics teacher and then progressed through public relations, broadcasting, marketing, consumer services (director at Jenn Air Corporation), new product development (director at Borden’s Dairy Division), publishing (owner of the Register, a monthly that ceased in 1998), and now Burkhart Network, a book publisher of her books.
+She started out as a teacher after graduating with a degree in home economics.
+From there, she went on to have an extensive and diversified career.
+She progressed he career through public relations, broadcasting, marketing, consumer services (director at Jenn Air Corporation), new product development (director at Borden’s Dairy Division), publishing (owner of the Register, a monthly that ceased in 1998), and also the Burkhart Network, where she published her books.

 Select a menu from the right panel